yegor256/glogin/README.md

 settings.glogin.login_uri
 ```

-For unit testing you can just provide an empty string as a `secret` for
+For unit testing, you can just provide an empty string as a `secret` for
 `GLogin::Cookie::Open` and `GLogin::Cookie::Closed`
 and the encryption will be disabled:
-whatever will be coming from the cookie will be trusted.
+whatever comes from the cookie will be trusted.
 For testing
 it will be convenient to provide a user name in a query string, like:

 ```text